 Historically there were two main types of robots: industrial and toy/home.
 Part of the reason for this was that robots used to be lumbering oafs that couldn’t see or sense their world and would run into anything in their way.
-In industrial settings, these robots were and are extremely dangerous and are literally caged off from humans like this:
+In industrial settings, these robots were and are extremely dangerous and are literally caged off from humans.

 The other types of robots were toys or home robots that because they might bump into something had to be lightweight and slow.
 Robot toys were often covered in padding or fake fur.
 The most successful home robot to date has been the Roomba, and it can only move in one direction with a redundant bump sensor on the front to make sure that it can’t hurt anything.

 But now the dual advances in sensors and connectivity are driving the emergence of cobots designed to interact with us.

 One of our portfolio companies, Marble, just launched their robotic last mile delivery service.
 They currently have human operators walking with the robots, but eventually the robots will take over the deliveries.
 When the robot encounters a situation where it gets stuck or doesn’t know what to do, operators at Marble will be able to dial into the robot to take over and manually drive.

 Historically, when you deployed a robot, it was all or nothing.
 The robot had to work 99.99% of the time or it was no good.
 The world is a complex place and can be confusing for robots.
 Now we can program them to stop and call for help for that .01% of cases, which means they can be out in the world far earlier than they could before.